cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

 * Increased V<sub>A</sub>/FRC ratio
 Increases P<sub>A</sub>.
 * Lower albumin and cholesterol
-Reduced blood-gas solubility coefficients.
+Reduced blood-gas solubility coefficients for some agents.

 Increased rate of induction in elderly due to:
 * Lower MAC requirement
 * Lower albumin
-Reduced blood-gas solubility coefficients.
+Reduces blood-gas solubility coefficients for some agents.
 * Lower cardiac output
 More rapid establishment of P<sub>B</sub>

 Altered rate of induction in pregnancy due to:
 * Increased V<sub>A</sub>/FRC ratio
+    * Increased minute ventilation
+    * Decreased FRC
 Increases P<sub>A</sub>, increasing P<sub>B</sub> and speed of onset.
 * Lower albumin
+Reduces blood-gas solubility coefficients for some agents.
+*

 ###Alteration to Pharmacokinetics with Special Methods of Administration